snowch/hsm-guide/book.md

 ## Exercises

 TODO - what exercises could be performed on the Simulator around LMK Concepts?
+Could we walk through the default keys with the HSM simulator and how to change those keys?

 # Key Concepts